The term ischemia means that an inadequate blood supply reaches a part of the body.

 - High-risk lifestyle decisions are made, such as smoking tobacco or abusing alcohol.

-- Not taking prescribed medications properly.
+- Not taking prescribed medications correctly.

 - Developing an infection.

-- Have other important health conditions.
+- Have other critical health conditions.

 Prevention of ischemic heart disease